Feel like yourself again

 3. Wash With a Hair Loss-Prevention Shampoo

 Can your shampoo save your hairline all on its own?
-Probably not.
-But using the right hair products may help.
+Probably not, but using the right hair products may help.

 Many hair loss shampoos contain active ingredients like ketoconazole and saw palmetto, which may help stop DHT’s negative effects on your scalp.